 Exhibition

-A selection of Tish Murtha’s works from Elswick Kids (1978) and and Youth Unemployment (1981) were exhibited as part of BCA’s debut exhibition at The Social in 2019.
-A selection of works are also part of the touring exhibition – A Woman’s Work.
+A selection of Tish Murtha’s photographs from Elswick Kids (1978) and Youth Unemployment (1981) was exhibited as part of the British Culture Archive’s debut exhibition at The Social in 2019.
+Her work has also featured in the touring exhibition A Woman’s Work, which foregrounds the contribution of women to Britain’s documentary photography.

 Tish Murtha Film